GSA/catalog.data.gov/README.md

 The _only_  deployable resource associated with this repository is the `requirements-freeze.txt` file.

+## Harvesting

+Run `API=xxxx-xxxxx-xxxxx-xxxxx make harvest` to run the harvest import script.
+Make sure that there is a local catalog instance up and running at http://localhost:5000.
+This will harvest the first 10 harvest sources from https://catalog.data.gov.

 ## On Docker CKAN 2.8 images

 The repository extends the Open Knowledge Foundation `ckan-dev:2.8` docker image.
 The `ckan-base:2.8` image, if needed for some reasons, is available via dockerhub with the aformentioned tag, as referenced in [OKF's docker-ckan repository](https://github.com/okfn/docker-ckan).